ying-teaching/rn/docs/ch02/README.md

-# JavaScript, CSS and JSX
+# Web Page and JSX

 In this section, we introduct the relationship among Web page, React and React Native.
 Then we give a quick introduction to each underlying technogogy: JavaScript, HTML, CSS, and JSX.